 The Wimshurst influence machine or electrostatic generator was developed by the British inventor James Wimshurst between 1880 & 1883.

-The machine has a cast iron base with two contra rotating ebonite discs with 30 metal sectors attached to the front.
+The machine has a wooden base with two contra rotating ebonite discs with 30 metal sectors attached to the front.
 By turning the handle electrostatic charge is sent to the two glass leyden jars which sit either side of the base on brass plates.
 Once enough charge has been stored within the jars a spark is released between the two brass nodes to the front of the machine.

 James Wimshurst was the Chief Shipwright Surveyor for Lloyds of London but dedicated his spare time to scientific experimentation.
 Widely known for his experiments with electiricity, he became a member of the Institute of Electrical Engineers in 1889 and was elected a Fellow of the Royal Society in 1898.